quintian/DevOps-FinalProject/Readme-FinalProject.md

 - restart Jenkins container so that all tools installed take effect docker restart <docker-conainer-name>

-- find the intalled jdk17 path inside jenkins and add it to UI tools page in the box: JAVA_HOME
+- find the intalled jdk17 path inside jenkins and add it to UI tools page in the box: JAVA_HOME (Note: no need of this for the first build - Jenkins only )

 Run the command in a running container, and found /usr/lib/jvm/openjdk-17